-Eggs In Purgatory (Paleo, Whole30)
+Eggs In Purgatory (Shakshuka)

 Recipe Key

-Eggs in Purgatory is a recipe that takes simple pantry ingredients and elevates them to a meal that feels happy, nourishing, and delicious.ย The sauce contains delicious healing spices; oregano, cumin, turmeric, smoked paprika, red and black pepper.
+Eggs in Purgatory (aka Shakshuka) is a recipe that takes simple pantry ingredients and elevates them to a meal that feels happy, nourishing, and delicious.ย The sauce contains delicious healing spices; oregano, cumin, turmeric, smoked paprika, red and black pepper.
 You can make it spicy or mild.
 And if you donโt have all the spices thatโs okay too!
 Enjoy this easy recipe for breakfast, lunch or dinner.

 Why is this dish called eggs in purgatory?